martynk981/web-hook-scheduler/README.md

 - **web-hook-target**
   Simple application to test the webhooks.
 Stores in the memory cache last calls for 10 minutes.
-  GET /{id} - logs in the cache the id
+  GET /{id} - logs to the cache the id

-  GET /log/access-log - returns all ids
+  GET /log/access-log - returns all logged ids

   Appications `web-hook-schedule` and `web-hook-worker` can be scaled out and run as many instances as needed, the only thing which has to be set up is a load balancer before the web-hook-schedule API.
   Redis is used to store jobs